-OMAHA (DTN) -- The impact from rain and snow in the central U.S., and light showers in south-central Brazil, are the key weather items for the commodity trade's attention Thursday.
+OMAHA (DTN) -- Rain and snow forecast throughout the central United States, and a static pattern in South America, are the key weather items for the commodity trade's attention Thursday.

 Bryce Anderson can be reached at firstname.lastname@example.org